skyscrapers/documentation/kubernetes/monitoring.md

 We use a [Prometheus](https://prometheus.io/), [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) and [Grafana](https://grafana.com/) stack for a complete monitoring setup of both our clusters and applications running on them.

+For multi-cluster setups one can optionally use [Thanos](https://thanos.io/) to aggregate metrics from multiple Prometheus instances and store them in a single place.
+This allows us to have a single Grafana instance to visualize metrics from all clusters.
+Prometheus is used with remote write.

 We make use of the CoreOS _operator_ principle: by deploying [prometheus-operator](https://github.com/coreos/prometheus-operator) we define new Kubernetes Custom Resource Definitions (CRD) for `Prometheus`, `Alertmanager`, `ServiceMonitor` and `PrometheusRule` which are responsible for deploying Prometheus and Alertmanager setups, Prometheus scrape targets and alerting rules, respectively.

 As of this writing there isn't an operator setup yet for Grafana, but you can add custom dashboards dynamically via `ConfigMaps`.